 Our grounds are characterised by the number of large trees providing both shade and a basis for imaginative play.
 The original 1950s buildings provide an enclosed, secure feeling whilst our newer facilities, including a multi-purpose undercover assembly area, Early Childhood Centres and Library assist in the delivery of modern education programs.

-Enrolment currently stands at 400 (K-6) with the majority of students coming from within our boundary.
+Enrolment currently stands at 408 (K-6) with the majority of students coming from within our boundary.
 The school has a blend of teachers with varied experience and diverse expertise.
-We currently have specialist teaching in the areas of; music, library/technology, Science and Japanese as our Language other than English.
-An instrumental music, program facilitated by the School of Instrumental Music staff, includes options for Years 3 - 6 for strings, brass and piano.
-Students participate in, and perform publicly, within a school ensemble.
+We currently have specialist teaching in the areas of Health and Well Being (we are a Butterfly Body Bright School), Music, Japanese, Physical Education and Science.

-Classroom assessments, combined with data gathered from State and National testing programs, indicate that standards in the school are high and show evidence of significant value adding.
-Students at Educational Risk (SAER) are catered for across the school year levels through both remedial and academic extension programs under the supervision of our Learning Support Coordinator.
-Student Councillors and House Captains help students gain valuable leadership skills and act as the advocates for the student body.
+Classroom assessments, combined with data gathered from State and National testing programs, indicate that standards in the school are high and show evidence of value-adding.
+Students at Educational Risk (SAER) are catered for across the school year levels through both intervention and academic extension programs under the supervision of our Deputy Principals.